-In order to acknowledge the BCO's accreditation, you must determine what you will provide to BCOs once they have successfully completed all training requirements.
+To acknowledge the BCO's accreditation, you must determine what you will provide to BCOs once they have successfully completed all training requirements.

 If you have your own pool of BCOs, we recommend that you provide an accreditation card, ideally a 'hard copy' (i.e., a physical card).
 This card would include: